ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 **(ii) Manual downloads of Pre-registration data**

 A registration officer can download the pre-registration data while being online.
-It is possible to download the demographic data of an individual only and the system does not allow to download the documents uploaded by the applicant.
+It is possible to download the demographic data of an individual only and the system does not allow to download the documents, which were uploaded by the applicant.

 The system also enables a user to view the progress of download.